-Policy [5]: The County shall not allow For Solar Energy Facilities (SEFs) proposed on Important Farmlands, which include lands designated as Prime, Farmlands of State-wide Importance, or Unique Farmlands by the California Department of Conservation Farmland Mapping and Monitoring Program, unless the entire SEF is located within one half mile of the substation to which the SEF will be connected.
-The substation must exist as of [date of policy adoption].
-In such cases, Tthe County shall require the applicant to do one of, or a combination of, the following:
+Policy [5]: For Solar Energy Facilities (SEFs) proposed on Important Farmlands, which include lands designated as Prime, Farmlands of State-wide Importance, or Unique Farmlands by the California Department of Conservation Farmland Mapping and Monitoring Program, the County shall require the applicant to do one of, or a combination of, the following:

 - place farmland of equivalent quality either on-site or off-site within Alameda County under permanent easement at a 1:1 ratio of farmland used for solar installation.
-The land under easement shall be maintained in perpetuity in a state of equivalent (or better) productivity compared to the land developed; or - submit an on-site agricultural management plan which demonstrates to the satisfaction of the County decision-making body that viable commercial agricultural activity will continue on at least half of the property in conjunction with the SEF for the life of the SEF.
+The land under easement shall be maintained in perpetuity in a state of equivalent (or better) productivity compared to the land developed; or - submit an on-site agricultural management plan which demonstrates to the satisfaction of the County [Agricultural Commissioner?
+Decision-making body?] that viable commercial agricultural activity will continue on the property in conjunction with the SEF for the life of the SEF.

 Policy [6]: The County shall require SEFs on property under Williamson Act contract to comply with Uniform Rule 2, Section II.
-E. 3. of the Alameda County -Uniform Rules and Procedures Governing Agricultural Preserves and Williamson Act Contracts, or otherwise demonstrate consistency with the Principles of Compatibility found in Uniform Rule 2, Section I. A.
+E. 3. of the Alameda County Uniform Rules and Procedures Governing Agricultural Preserves and Williamson Act Contracts, or otherwise demonstrate consistency with the Principles of Compatibility found in Uniform Rule 2, Section I. A.

-Policy [7]: The County shall limit the development of SEFs in the South Livermore Valley Plan Area to building mounted structures or ground mounted facilities over existing impervious surfaces within the designated two acre building envelope.
-The removal of vineyards for the installation of solar panels shall not be permitted.
+Policy [7]: The County shall limit the development of SEFs in the South Livermore Valley Plan Area to building mounted structures or ground mounted facilities over existing impervious surfaces within the designated two-acre building envelope.